 Many years later, the prophet Joel prophesied that God would pour out his Spirit on all flesh, (Joel 2:28-29).
 Upon young men and women, the old, men and women and all servants regardless of age or social standing.
 This prophecy reflects Moses’ hope (and prediction) in Numbers 11:29.
 The prophetic outpouring of the Holy Spirit no longer limits to a chosen group.
 This truth makes Spirit Baptism a divine privilege that we all must seek earnestly.

 2. The Holy Spirit Baptism is Our Source of Power

-Personal empowerment for service is the main goal intended by the baptism of the Holy Spirit, (Acts 1:8).
-The Bible says that Jesus was baptized by the Holy Spirit at the same time he was baptized by water, right before he launched his public ministry.
+Personal empowerment for service is the main goal intended by the Holy Spirit baptism (Acts 1:8).
+The Bible says that the Holy Spirit baptised Jesus at the same time he was baptised in water, right before he launched his public ministry.
 The disciples had to be clothed with the same power if they were to continue Jesus’ mission (Luke 24:49).
-This empowerment generates 3 elements needed for God’s service.
+This empowerment generates the three elements needed for Christian Ministry.

 (A) The Holy Spirit Baptism generates Boldness

 The disciples didn’t dare to appear in public even after the resurrection.
 Although the day of Pentecost is a day of celebration, the disciples were hiding in the same upper room in which they observed the Passover 50 days before.
 But they were transformed when the Holy Spirit came upon them.
 Peter, who feared the Jews, began to preach and confront the same Jews followed by the experience on the day of Pentecost, (Acts 2:22-24; Acts 3:12-16; Acts 4:8; Acts 4:20)